dominant-strategies/quai-docusaurus/docs/learn/tokenomics/tokenomics-overview/qi/qi.md

 Qi is a token designed to enable and scale the use of cryptocurrency as a unit measure and medium of exchange within Quai Network.
 Qi has a highly responsive and accommodative supply, with an issuance and inflation rate in direct proportion to demand.

+Qi is the native token of the UTXO shards within Quai Network, with fixed denominations and no scripting capabilities.

 ## Qi Emissions

 Qi rewards are issued in direct linear proportion to “hashes” of difficulty, or the expected number of hashes needed to mine a block at the current difficulty.
 If difficulty rises (the expected number of hashes needed to find a block goes up), the Qi reward of blocks will also begin to rise.
 Inversely, if the difficulty lowers (the expected number of hashes needed to find a block goes down), the Qi reward of blocks will begin to lower.